How To Minus A Whole Number From A Fraction

 Performing the Subtraction

 Once you have converted the whole number into a fraction with a common denominator, you can perform the subtraction by subtracting the numerators while keeping the denominator the same.
-For example, if you have 5/3 - 6/3, you would subtract 6 from 5 to get -1, so the result is -1/3.
-It's important to remember that if the numerator of the resulting fraction is negative, it simply means that the answer is a negative fraction.
+On the flip side, for example, if you have 5/3 - 6/3, you would subtract 6 from 5 to get -1, so the result is -1/3. it helps to remember that if the numerator of the resulting fraction is negative, it simply means that the answer is a negative fraction.
 In practical terms, this might indicate a deficit or a value below zero.

 Trends and Latest Developments